zilishen/documentation/content/includes/acm/installation/upgrade-acm-offline.md

     sudo systemctl restart nms-acm
     ```

-    NGINX Management Suite components started this way run by default as the non-root `nms` user inside the `nms` group, both of which are created during installation.
+    NGINX Instance Manager components started this way run by default as the non-root `nms` user inside the `nms` group, both of which are created during installation.

-5. To verify the NGINX Management Suite services are running, run the following command:
+5. To verify the NGINX Instance Manager services are running, run the following command:

     ```bash
     ps aufx | grep nms